Donnaha Site

 Donnaha Site is a historic archaeological site located on the banks of the Yadkin River near East Bend, Yadkin County, North Carolina.
 The site includes well-preserved organic remains from a village occupied between ca. A.D.
 1000 and A.D.
 1500.
+The diet of the occupants primarily consisted of wild plants and animals, such as deer, turkey, fish, shellfish and nuts.
+Maize horticulture supplemented the diet, rather than being a major subsistence feature.

-It was listed on the National Register of Historic Places in 1978.
+It was listed on the National Register of Historic Places in December 6, 1978.